python-caldav/caldav/docs/source/index.rst

 =============

-The test suite is regularly run against Baikal, DAViCal, Zimbra and bedework.
+The test suite is regularly run against Baikal, DAViCal, Zimbra and Bedework.
 Some compatibility issues have been found, search the test code for "COMPATIBILITY" for details.
 Notably;

- * You may want to avoid non-ASCII characters in the calendar name, or Zimbra may behave a bit unexpectedly.
+ * You may want to avoid non-ASCII characters in the calendar name, or some servers (at least Zimbra) may behave a bit unexpectedly.

  * How would you expect the result to be when doing date searches spanning multiple instances of a recurring event?
 Would you expect